IvanRG00/Project/Gui 1/README.md

 # Summer Clock
 ---
-# How to run:
-# !!Check the image file in order to display the image in the background!!
+# !!Download the image file in order to display the image in the background!!